syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 </tr>
 </table>

-N> `Null` and `Not Null` options are available only when `AllowBlankFilters` is set to `True`.
+N> The `Null` and `Not Null` options are available only when `AllowBlankFilters` is set to `True`.

 ## Instant filtering

 By default, filters are applied to the columns when OK button is clicked in UI filtering.
-If you want to update the filters immediately whenever update in filter popup, you need to set [TreeGridColumn.ImmediateUpdateColumnFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~ImmediateUpdateColumnFilter.html) as True.
+To update the filters immediately whenever update in filter popup, set [TreeGridColumn.ImmediateUpdateColumnFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~ImmediateUpdateColumnFilter.html) to True.

 {% tabs %}
 {% highlight xaml %}